View Categories

 VA Veterans Rehabilitation Counselor (VRC) #

 Vocational Rehabilitation Counselors (VRC) from the VA’s Vocational Readiness (formerly, Rehabilitation) and Employment Program (VRE) provide services to those eligible veterans that are in need of assistance with seeking and securing employment or, if needed, provide services to increase one’s ability to live independently.
-To apply for this program, a veteran must have at least a 10% service connected disability rating or 20% memo rating.
-The veteran will then need to be found both eligible and entitled to this program.
-For details, click here.
+For eligibility criteria, click here.
 For the various options (tracks) offered, click here.
-UPDATE NEEDED —>

 • The current VRC at the Allentown VA Clinic, on Tuesdays through Thursdays, is Christopher Place from the Philadelphia VA Regional Office VR&E Service.
 He can be reached at tel: 215-842-2000 x 4109, email: Christopher.Place@va.gov, or at his clinic number tel: 610-776-4445.
 If there is a problem reaching her (this position has been a revolving door of late), ask for the Duty Officer at Regional Office, tel: 215-281-3028..